coachbots/cctl/docs/cctl.1.md

 which reuploads the operating system of all running Coachbots.
 The operating system is copied from SERVER_DIR/temp/.

+## cctl-manage

+**cctl manage** starts the FTP server required for operating and opens the management interface.

 # CONFIGURATION

 **cctl** has been designed to be highly configurable.
 By default, **cctl**